Detection of a small shift in a broad distribution: Cumulative distribution functions (CDF)

 becomes small.
 It is easy to see that the $Q^i_k$ are uniformly distributed random variables, when the hypothesis is correct that the data points are created with the distribution $F_k(t)$.
 So the usual interpretation \cite{Bbook} of a likelihood that the discrepancy between the hypothesis and the data is due to chance applies to the $Q^i_k$.

 To present an example we give in Fig.~\ref{fig_elc8d1l} an enlargement of the left tail from Fig.~\ref{fig_c8d1} by picking out the 32 smallest times per model.
 Upon inspection of the numbers one finds for model~1 $t_1^{\pi_1}=359.985\,$ns and $F^1_1=F_1(t_1^{\pi_1})=5.7\times 10^{-9}$.
-This implies $Q^1_1=Q^2_1=4.3\times 10^{-5}$ for model~1.
+This implies $Q^1_1=4.3\times 10^{-5}$ for model~1.
 For model~2 $t^{\pi_1}_2=29.968\,$ns, which gives $F^1_2=F_2(t_2^{\pi_1}) =3.5\times 10^{-6}$ and for $n=7612$ one finds $Q^1_2=0.026$.
 Combined, these two events alone give a probability $Q=Q^1_1\,Q^1_2 = 1.15\times 10^{-6}$ for the likelihood that the discrepancy is due to chance.

 To understand the typical behavior encountered for our two distribution functions, we generated $10\,000$ MC samples.
-In Fig.~\ref{fig_Qik} average values for $Q^i_k$ are shown.
+In Fig.~\ref{fig_Qik} average values for $Q^i_k$ are shown using a log scale on the ordinate.
 The almost straight lines at 0.5 are the averages obtained when one generates random times with the underlying PD.
 The two other lines correspond to the average $Q^i_k$ obtained when each sample undergoes a shift of $-57.8\,$ns.
+For increasing $i$ (out of the range of the figure) they will approach 0.5, because the shift has little effect in the middle of a broad distribution.

 At a first glance the average $Q^1_k$ values for the smallest times look far less promising than what we may have hoped for from the inspection of our trial sample.
-For model~1 the average is at 0.017 and for model~2 even at 0.25.
+For model~1 the average is at 0.025 and for model~2 even at 0.27.
 At a second look we shall see that this comes mainly from the outliers of the non-Gaussian distribution of the $Q^1_k$, while for a majority of cases our trial sample remains typical.
 Besides $Q^1_k$ for the smallest times, an attractive choice for $Q^i_k$ is at or close to the minimum of the average, which we choose to be $i=80$ for model~1 and $i=160$ for model~2.
 Due to the increased number of data there are fewer outliers than for $Q^1_k$.
 Note that for different $i$ values the $Q^i_k$ are not statistically independent, because the calculation of $Q^i_k$ includes all data already used for $Q^j_k$ with $j<i$.

 We define $P^i_k(p)$ to be the probability for $Q^i_k\le p$.
 Fig.~\ref{fig_p01} plots $P^1_k(p)$ and we find $Q^1_1=0$ for more than 80\% of the samples and $Q^1_2=0$ for almost 23\% of the samples.
 To combine the results from both models we notice that